A simple DIY to build a functional PVC pool towel rack that is perfect for your backyard pool needs.

-How to build a functional PVC pool towel rack.
-A simple DIY that is perfect for your backyard pool needs.
-The rack will keep dripping towels and suits off the floor and out of the house.
+This homemade rack will keep dripping pool towels and swimsuits off the floor and out of the house.

 There are so many great things you can do with PVC pipe, from kids car washes to shoe organizers.

 Of course, you can purchase one if you would like, but we didn't really need one that big nor did I want to spend $200+.

-There are all kinds of ways you can go about making a PVC pool towel rack from simple designs to large designs but we just wanted something simple that would hold our towels plus a few swimsuits.
+There are all kinds of ways you can go about making a DIY pool towel rack from simple designs to large designs but we just wanted something simple that would hold our towels, plus a few swimsuits.